‘Mommy, why won’t Ed and Danny let me play with them?’

 When kids grow up accepting their emotions, they are better able to process them and respond to adverse situations.

-Bartlett offers a perfect example of this in action, in respect of a girl who had been excluded from a game at the playground.
+Bartlett offers a perfect example of this in action in respect to a girl who had been excluded from a game at the playground.

 Instead of offering a fix, the mother simply said:

-This effectively gave the girl permission to be upset, and after a good, long cry, validated by the mother’s words of encouragement – ‘It’s okay to cry’ – the girl worked through her feelings and was then able to engage in dialogue with her mother about the importance of inclusion – in her own time, and from a position of strength and independence.
+This effectively gave the girl permission to be upset, and after a good, long cry (validated by the mother’s encouraging words, ‘It’s okay to cry’) – the girl worked through her feelings and was then able to engage in dialogue with her mother about the importance of inclusion – in her own time, and from a position of strength and independence.

 Social Exclusion vs Bullying – A Final Note